 Oh man, do I love this app.
-This is the absolute easiest one to use!
+As far as money making apps go, this is the absolute easiest one to use!

 Acheivemint pays you for pretty much just living.
 Okay, not quite, but it does pay you for eating, drinking water, sleeping, and walking around, so that’s pretty darn close.

 If you wear a Fitbit, use MyFitnessPal (for tracking food, weight, and exercise), or have an iPhone (which is logging your steps and activity in the health app whether you know it or not), you’re tracking your health data.
 And that’s exactly what Achievemint pays you to do!

 Acheivement rewards you points (10,000 points = $10) for your steps and logged meals, water, sleep, and exercises.
 The points vary and again, add up slowly, but I wear a Fitbit and track my meals daily.
 So I made $10 for doing absolutely nothing extra besides signing up for this app, and I’m already halfway to my next payout.
 There’s no reason not to use this one, it’s so easy!

 Acheivement syncs with your Fitbit, Apple Health app, and a bunch of other fitness apps to track your data without you doing a single thing.
 Once you earn 10,000 points, you can cash out for that $10.